Amateur Radio Bits & Bobs

 To the ramblings of G7SYW.
 My name is Roger, I currently live near to the town of Honiton, in the county of Devon which is in the South-West of the UK.
 This is in Locator square IO80.
 The website is based around my hobby of amateur radio.

-After successfully passing the exams OFCOM issued me with an amateur radio operating licence.
+After sitting and successfully passing the Radio Amateur Examinations (RAE) set by City & Guilds, OFCOM issued me with an amateur radio operating licence.
 When the licence was issued I was allocated the callsign of G7SYW.

 After losing interest in amateur radio and other commitments taking over I took a break from the hobby and sold most of the equipment.
 My interest in ham radio has now been rekindled and I’m playing with my toys once again.